DISCIPLINE POLICY

 (a) Students should never leave their classrooms or the specific areas where they are designated to be without proper permission from the teacher.

 (b) Students should never loiter around in the corridors or other common spaces during class hours under any circumstances.
+Also they are not allowed to speak loudly or shout in the school campus.

 (c) Students should always line up and move silently whenever they need to go from one place to another in the school building or campus without causing any disturbance of any kind.